Questions every parent should ask:

 Body Image – what is the schools philosophy on weight and body image?

 Dance training can be a positive influence in developing healthy eating and exercise habits as well as a positive body image.
 Too many times it becomes one more voice that mirrors the media in creating an unrealistic goal for young people.
 Our dance program is deeply committed to encouraging healthy habits and self esteem.
 Our directors are both mothers first.
 The foundational value of our dance program is to help young people develop as healthy whole human beings.
 We, as a dance community, proactively encourage young people to strive to be their very best and to have a positive self image.

-Parents – Is the family considered to be a critical part of a great dance education?
+Parents – the family is a critical part of a great dance education.

-The Wilmington School of Ballet has offered dance scholarships and work/ barter opportunities from it's inception.
+The Wilmington School of Ballet has from it’s inception offered dance scholarships and work barter opportunities.
 We never want money to be the reason that a child can’t learn to dance.
 As a dance school, budgets must be closely watched.
-Therefore, our dance studio has always had work/barter opportunities.
+Therefore, our dance studio has always had work barter opportunities.
 Cleaning, painting, repairs, administration, and assistant teaching are just some of the positions that have been filled by barter parents & students.
 We believe that a dance school’s policy on scholarship and barter speaks volumes about their underlying philosophy.